“Land of the Bible” Short-Term Course

-See here for a list of countries exempted from pre-application requirements for tourist visas to Israel.
+- Click Here for all others who can obtain visas at Ben Gurion airport.
 Citizens from these countries automatically receive a three month visa at Ben Gurion Airport.

 The testimonies of a consultant group organized by Krijn van der Jagt in 2009 for this learning experience speaks volumes.

-- “Experiencing the topography, its hills and ravines, the hot summer climate, the biblical plants and animals, the archeological evidences of biblical history–all went beyond anything learned from books.
-We expected it to be a beneficial experience, but the tour was much above our expectations,” was the corporate response expressed by all.
+- “Experiencing the topography, its hills and ravines, the hot summer climate, the biblical plants and animals, the archaeological evidences of biblical history–all went beyond anything learned from books.
+We expected it to be a beneficial experience, but the tour was much above our expectations,” was the corporate response expressed by all.”